 Whether you’re looking to buy a single or joint annuity, it’s important to compare annuity rates from across the market to make sure you’re getting the best deal.

-That’s why we’ve built the Drewberry Annuities Quote Engine.
-It takes into account your age, location and whether you want a single or joint annuity to determine the best possible annuity rate for you from some of the UK’s leading providers.
+That’s why we’ve built an annuity calculator.
+It takes into account your age, location and whether you want a single or joint annuity to determine the best possible annuity rate for you from the UK’s leading providers.

 Thanks to the pension freedoms, you don’t actually have to buy an annuity at all.
 Previously, you were forced to purchase one at age 75 under the old legislation.
 Now, this has all changed.